redhat-cop/containers-quickstarts/utilities/ubi8-asciidoctor/README.md

 # ubi8-asciidoctor

 A utility image for the UBI8 image + asciidoctor.

 Contains the primary used asciidoctor-pdf for generating reports.

-It's base is from https://github.com/asciidoctor/docker-asciidoctor but now ubi based.
+It's base is from <https://github.com/asciidoctor/docker-asciidoctor> but now ubi based.

 ## Purpose

 Useful for environments where these libraries/tools are needed such as:

 * local development
-* CI tools that do not require specific CI tooling configuraiton, such as GiLab Jobs.
+* CI tools that do not require specific CI tooling configuration, such as GiLab Jobs.

 ## Published